Uploading Your Own Content to ClassVR

 Once this is in your playlist, you can either save the playlist to your library, or send the image to the headsets using the following icons in the Playlist toolbar:

-Adding 3D models to the ClassVR portal
+Adding 3D models to the ClassVR Portal

 You can acquire 360 models from a variety of sources, such as creating them in software applications such as Blender or Unity, or from a royalty-free online resource or model library.
 (Many sources may have copyright or other restrictions on their usage – please ensure that you adhere to these requirements before uploading and using any files.)